 It was bad news when it was announced because, as some predicted at the time, a supermarket chain hardly seemed the ideal kind of enterprise to take over a large ebook business.

 The chickens came home to roost on this move by B&N to lazily dump its UK Nook business to a grocery chain.

-Nook owners in the UK discovered how bad DRM really was, as their Nooks cannot access the ebooks they have legally purchased from B&N.
+Nook owners in the UK discovered how bad DRM really was, as their Nooks couldn’t access the ebooks they had legally purchased from B&N.

 The Digital Reader reports that “UK Nook Owners Are Now Discarding Their “Useless” eReaders.”

-The problem seems to be that between B&N and Sainsbury’s, the two weren’t able to transfer the DRM from B&N to Sainsbury’s.
+The problem seemed to be that between B&N and Sainsbury’s, the two weren’t able to transfer the DRM from B&N to Sainsbury’s.
 Or, they didn’t bother to do it.

-There is nothing at all UK Nook owners can do, other than complain, or throw their Nooks away.
+There was nothing UK Nook owners could do other than complain or throw their Nooks away.